easybase/easybase-react/README.md

 ### Purpose

 This project aims to be the most developer-friendly serverless framework for React.
+Functions and attributes of `easybase-react` are stateful and explicitly follow the React component lifecycle.

 The **only** configuration needed to get this library up and running is an `ebconfig.js` token, as provided by Easybase.
-Your project will instantly have access to the features laid out in the above table.
+Your React & React Native applications will instantly have secure access to the features laid out in the above table.

 ### Built With